top of page

 Know the Artist

-Bob has garnered peer approval by winning Best of Show in: The American Artists Professional Grand International Exhibition, the Salmagundi Open, and the Knickerbocker Show all in New York City.
+Bob has garnered peer approval by winning Best of Show in: the Salmagundi Open, and the Knickerbocker Show, and the American Artists Professional Grand National Exhibition, all in New York City.
 He has many portraits hanging in New Orleans including Alton Ochsner Sr., Collins Diboll, Jo Ann Weinberger, and The Saints Hall of Fame at the Superdome.

 His impressions of Mardi Gras parades were published by Pelican Publishing in 2015.
 These images have evolved to become unique contributions to the heritage of Mardi Gras in New Orleans.